Why You Should Always Remember Your Zig Tackle This Time of Year

 Why Can't I Get a Bite although I'm on Fish?

-Try different colours and different depth on each rod.
+Try different colours and different depths on each rod.
 When you start catching on a colour or depth then change your other rods to that depth and colour.
-More often or not majority of the fish will be at the same depth, especially in the Winter as they all shoal up.
+More often or not the majority of the fish will be at the same depth, especially in the Winter as they all shoal up.

 Soaking your hookbait in a thick liquid additive will give your zig the most attraction.
 You want your zig to be as smelly as possible to really catch the attention of a carp!